Nov

 SASNET Seminar with Janwillem Liebrand: "Whiteness in Engineering: Tracing Technology, Masculinity and Race in Nepal's Development"

-Janwillem Liebrand from Utrecht University focuses his research on the practices and politics of water use and management, land claims and food security, as well as the role of engineering, and science and technology expertise in promoting development interventions.
+His research focuses on the practices and politics of water use and management, land claims and food security, as well as the role of engineering, and science and technology expertise in promoting development interventions.
 His method of inquiry is actor-oriented and feminist-inspired.
 It is based on field work, document research and historical analysis: observing and talking to people who are using, managing and 'living with' water.
 Janwillem Liebrand studies how engineers design technology and what experts think/do when they translate and simplify complex ground realities into 'workable' development policy models.

 About the book